ethereum/EIPs/EIPS/eip-cliquey.md

 However, optimizations across multiple clients should be adequately specified and discussed.
 This working document is a result of a couple of months testing and running cross-client _Clique_ networks, especially with the feedback gathered by several Pantheon, Nethermind, Parity Ethereum, and Geth engineers on different channels.

-The overall goal is to simplify the setup and configuration of proof-of-authority networks and avoid the testnets to get stuck while maintaining and mimicking mainnet conditions.
+The overall goal is to simplify the setup and configuration of proof-of-authority networks, esnure testnets avoid getting stuck and mimicking mainnet conditions.

 _For a general motivation on proof-of-authority testnets, please refer to the exhaustive introduction in EIP-225 which this proposal is based on._